 Added by Gabriel G. S. Lima de Almeida on August 21, 2013 at 1:00pm — No Comments

-From right to left: Rafael Iorio, full professor of Law on Estácio de Sá University - Gabriel Almeida, Ethics Fellow for the Future and undergraduate Law studente on UFF - Devin Stewart, Senior Fellow from Carnegie Council - Fernanda Duarte,…Continue
+From right to left: Rafael Iorio, full professor of Law on Estácio de Sá University - Gabriel Almeida, Ethics Fellow for the Future and undergraduate Law studente on UFF - Devin Stewart, Senior Fellow from Carnegie Council - Fernanda Duarte, Global Ethics Fellow, Federal Judge and full professor of Law on UFF and…Continue

 I believe there are four challenges for us that are over our heads.
 These challenges I would describe as four roads: from might to right, from slavery to freedom, from mythology to science, and from theory of state to democracy of state.
 Let me explain.